Carry On Columbus: Filming and locations

 The film was shot between 21 April and 27 May 1992 with interior shooting at Pinewood Studios, Buckinghamshire and location shooting at Frensham Common.
 The latter location was previously used nearly 30 years earlier for the similarly nautical Carry On Jack.

 Reception

+Critical reception was mixed.
+Writing for Sight and Sound, Andy Medhurst says that the film "is not the disaster it might have been" but its "timidity" is disappointing, and that it is "a text of pleasure rather than pure bliss".
+Medhurst later reflected that Columbus was a Carry On in name only without its most recognisable stars. a sentiment reflected by critics such as Mervyn Cooke and Frances Gray.
+Varietys Derek Elley says that the script begins "weakly", and while it contains the expected double entendres, the "by-the-numbers comedy lacks the conviction of old".
+Elley commends Alan Hume's "bright and handsome" cinematography, and how the tight editing helps Thomas' "no-frills" direction.
+However, Michael Dwyer in The Irish Times described Carry on Columbus as a "flaccid, feeble comeback effort" and a "wretched and pathetic attempt which is singularly unfunny".
+Scholar Asela Laguna compares Carry on Columbus positively to the BBC's comedy Bye, Bye, Columbus, commending "the introduction of an international intrigue" when the Sultan of Turkey finds out that Columbus "is planning to find a new route to Asia from Portugal".
+Another scholar, James Chapman, reflects upon the incongruity of alternative comedians, characterised as "non-discriminatory, non-racist, and non-sexist", in a Carry On film.

-The film was panned by critics.
-Michael Dwyer in The Irish Times described Carry on Columbus as a "flaccid, feeble comeback effort" and a "wretched and pathetic attempt which is singularly unfunny".
-However, Carry On Columbus took more money at the UK box office (£1,667,249) than the two other Columbus films released in 1992, Christopher Columbus: The Discovery and 1492: Conquest of Paradise, although all three films flopped.
+Nonetheless, Carry On Columbus took more money at the UK box office (£1,667,249) than the two other Columbus films released in 1992, Christopher Columbus: The Discovery and 1492: Conquest of Paradise, although all three films flopped.
 Carry On Columbus was also shot on a much lower budget than the other two films, a budget of £2.5 million compared to the other two budgets of $45 million and $47 million respectively.